New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

 A mid-range gas boiler costs usually around £1,800 for a gas combi boiler.
 A mid-range gas system boiler cost is around £1,950, and a regular (heat only) gas boiler costs £2,100 on average.

 The gas boiler cost demonstrations above include installation and any other extras required to get your new gas boiler fully fitted and working from UK suppliers.

 Is British Gas boiler installation expensive?

-Answer: Yes compared to the average cost for new boiler replacement, British Gas are known to be around £1,000 more expensive than most of the competitors.
+Answer: Yes.
+Compared to the average cost for a new boiler replacement, British Gas is known to be around £1,000 more expensive than most of the competitors.

 How long should a new boiler last?

-Answer: A new boiler that’s purchased from 2020 onwards should last at least 10 years, but with an expected life of 10 to 15 years at a high efficiency.
+Answer: A new boiler that’s purchased from 2020 onwards should last at least ten years, but with an expected life of 10 to 15 years at high efficiency.

-However it must be said that in 10 years time, there will most likely be even more economical ways to heat your home therefore may be an idea to swap to something that kicks out less carbon emissions.
+However, in 10 years, there will most likely be even more economical ways to heat your home; therefore, it may be an idea to swap to something that kicks out fewer carbon emissions.

 Some benefits that outweigh the price of a new boiler